Updated on July 12, 2026.

 L5P planning starts with ECM access, exact year, sensor strategy, and late-model fitment.
 Pipe-only thinking belongs on older trucks.

-The system changes are not cosmetic: LMM is mainly DPF/regen focused, LML adds DEF/SCR and CP4 risk, and L5P adds late-model electronic access and sensor complexity.
+The system changes are not cosmetic: early DPF-era trucks center on regen and pressure feedback, the DEF/SCR generation adds CP4 risk, and late-model trucks add electronic access and sensor complexity.

 | System | LMM | LML | L5P |